aesirkth/brage_telemetry/README.md

 * PCB antenna

 ### Hardware
 The modem is based on an STM32U575CG and an SX1280 transceiver.
-The 22dbm output signal is put through a frontend, filtering and amplifying it to 30dBm.
+The radio signal is put through a frontend, filtering and amplifying it to 30dBm.
 The UART and CAN connectors follow the PixHawk standard while the debugging port is custom.